auth0/docs/articles/hooks/guides/use-the-post-user-registration-extensibility-point.md

 ---
-title: Using the Post-User Registration Extensibility Point
-description: The post-user-registration extensibility point for use with Hooks
+description: How to use the post-user-registration extensibility point
 beta: true
-toc: true
 topics:
     - hooks
     - extensibility-points